sunnynagavo/Resume/index.md

 ## About Me

 Accomplished Principal Software Engineering Manager with **17+ years** of progressive leadership experience at Microsoft, specializing in Azure SQL Database technologies, cloud computing, and artificial intelligence.
 Demonstrated expertise in leading cross-functional teams, driving product innovation, and delivering scalable solutions to **millions of users worldwide**.
 Distinguished thought leader with **7 published research papers**, **27 technical articles**, and recognition as a **top cloud computing expert**.
 Active mentor, conference speaker, and technical reviewer contributing to the advancement of software engineering practices and AI applications.
+Recently featured in [Business Insider](https://www.businessinsider.com/microsoft-manager-ai-reduces-busywork-not-daily-workload-2024-10) discussing AI's impact on engineering management and productivity.

 ## Experience